ayushmaan02/DSA_CPP-Progress/LinkedList/DeleteNodeNoHead.md

 - Initialize a new node and assign it to next of node to delete
 - Then copy the value of the next node to the node to delete
 - Then copy the link of the neighbouring node to the node to delete
 - Then delete the new node
+> Codestudio questions

 ```
 void deleteNode(Node* node)